psycopg/psycopg/docs/basic/adapt.rst

 are converted by default to :sql:`bytea` fields.
 By default data received is returned as `!bytes`.

-.. admonition:: todo

-    Make sure bytearry/memoryview work and are compsable with arrays/composite

 If you are storing large binary data in bytea fields (such as binary documents or images) you should probably use the binary format to pass and return values, otherwise binary data will undergo `ASCII escaping`__, taking some CPU